wilvang/country-rest-api/README.md

 ## Installing

 Clone the repository and move to the folder.
-Copy `.env.example` to `.env`.
-This allows you to update environment variables of the program from the files.

 ## Dependencies

 * go
 * github.com/joho/godotenv

+Copy `.env.example` to `.env`.
+This allows you to update environment variables of the program from the files.

-Two external REST web services is used to provide the data:
+### External REST web services
 * *CountriesNow API*
   * Endpoint: http://129.241.150.113:3500/api/v0.1/
   * Documentation: https://documenter.getpostman.com/view/1134062/T1LJjU52